The Taste of Tradition: The Lasting Influence of Jewish Cuisine in Poland

 The goose was baked in its entirety and stuffed with apples, soured cabbage (known to the English speaker under its German name, sauerkraut), or chestnuts, much like in the case of Old Polish recipes (with the additional tip in the recipe indicating that ‘bread rind makes the sauce more tasty and gives is a dark brown colour’).
 The goose offal was used either for making broth or for a garlic gravy, and the livers fried with apple and sugar.

-Additionally, goose lard was indispensable in the kitchen, because the Talmud didn’t allow for a preparation of meat with butter – in accordance with the commandment that ‘thou shalt not seethe a kid in its mother’s milk’.
+Additionally, goose lard was indispensable in the kitchen, because the Talmud didn’t allow for the preparation of meat with butter – in accordance with the commandment that ‘thou shalt not seethe a kid in its mother’s milk’.
 Beef and veal tallow was forbidden, as it came from the animals’ rear parts.

 Goose fat was used to make delicious rind scratchings, and it was also the most popular kind used for the preparation of meat.
 Halves and quarters of the bird were smoked to make półgęsek, a delicacy known also in Old Polish cuisine.
 This dish is slowly being restored to the culinary memory of Poles – a pierced, salted goose is kept in a barrel for a couple of days, and then rubbed in bran and ready to cook after a total of eight days.
 Sour goose, on the other hand, is a type of spread made with the addition of veal limbs, vinegar, and seasonings.